doecode/server/src/main/java/gov/osti/services/Metadata.md

 `POST /doecodeapi/services/metadata/announce`

-Send JSON formatted metadata to DOECode for a software project that is considered fully complete and ready to be announced to DOE.
+Send JSON formatted metadata to DOE CODE for a software project that is considered fully complete and ready to be announced to DOE.
 Workflow status remains *Submitted* for this operation.
 Additional validations are required for final submission:

 * All above Submitted validations apply